cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 states to block processes in situations where it's unsafe to allow the process to proceed further for other reasons.

-Enter `vfork`. `vfork` is a specialized system call primarily designed for creating new processes.
-Unlike the more widely known `fork`, which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork` allows the child process to directly share the parent's virtual address space temporarily.
+Enter `vfork`. `vfork` is a specialized system call primarily designed to be used as part of the process of creating new processes.
+Unlike the more widely known `fork`, which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork` allows the child process to directly share the parent's virtual address space temporarily (which is much cheaper if you are just going to `exec()`, as in the case of process creation).

 Both are more typically supplanted by `clone()` with the appropriate flags nowadays, which has more sensible semantics and is much more configurable.
 For